hatoving/imscared/README.md

 Some text files might not be generated because of the external filesysten the game used.
 While I made sure that all of them were replaced, one or two might not come up.

 I will look into fixing these issues as soon as I can.
 Meanwhile, if you find any other issues, please report so in the Issues page.
+Note: I'm aware that the developer is working on a quality update for the game.
+I'll look into it once it's released.

 # Credits
 - [Rinnegatamante](https://github.com/Rinnegatamante) for making the YoYo Loader